ARAMEX PJSC

 Threads

-Aramex PJSC has announced the final results of a voluntary conditional cash offer from Q Logistics Holding LLC, a subsidiary of Abu Dhabi Developmental Holding Company PJSC (ADQ), to acquire up to 100% of Aramex's issued and paid-up ordinary share capital not already owned by Abu Dhabi Ports Company PJSC.
-The completion of the offer is subject to certain conditions outlined in the Offer Document.
-Aramex will provide further updates on any significant developments.
+Aramex PJSC announced the completion of a voluntary conditional cash offer by Q Logistics Holding LLC, a subsidiary of Abu Dhabi Developmental Holding Company PJSC, to acquire up to 100% of Aramex's issued and paid-up share capital not already owned by Abu Dhabi Ports Company PJSC.
+As of 22 July 2025, the offer became unconditional, and the payment to eligible Aramex shareholders has been completed.
+The shares have been registered in the name of the Offeror.
+The notification was signed by Amanda Dahdah, Governance Officer and Board Secretary of Aramex PJSC, on 25 July 2025.